 1. “You cannot please everyone.”

-I know that we all tried to make everyone around us happy at some point of our lives.
+I know that we all tried to make everyone around us happy at some point in our lives.
 Sometimes, we sacrifice some parts of ourselves to be available for others.
 After all, we want to keep our friends and be there when they need us.
-However, in the process, we may end up neglecting the one person we must actually truly devote our time to – OURSELVES.
+However, in the process, we may end up neglecting the one person we must truly devote our time to – OURSELVES.
 There will always be people who, for some reason, don’t like us.

 It’s not your job to make people like and accept you.